-Finally, after a long and successful grow, it’s time to trim the buds from the plant and dry them.
+Finally, after a long and successful growth, it’s time to trim the buds from the plant and dry them.
 Obviously, relative humidity cannot get too high for the buds to dry.
 It’s also vital to keep humidity low during the flowering stage and harvesting process to avoid mold growth, which can completely ruin the product.

 What is Temporary Climate Control?

-Temporary climate control is the use of heating, cooling, dehumidification, and monitoring to exact the climate of a space for a specific function.
+Temporary climate control is the use of heating, cooling, dehumidification, and monitoring to exact the climate of space for a specific function.
 Depending on where you are growing cannabis, you could need any combination of equipment to achieve the right conditions for different stages in the cannabis life cycle.